varmox/ygeonline/content/post/dsm-vcfa.md

-We need two YAML Files for that:
+We need two YAML files for that:
 Download the package.yaml and values.yaml files.
 Navigate to https://support.broadcom.com/group/ecx/productdownloads?subfamily=vSphere%20Supervisor%20Services.